1001 - Public Communications

 Revised: 1/13

-Legal Reference (Code of Iowa): §§ 21.4, .7; 22; 279.8
+Legal Reference (Code of Iowa): §§ 21.4; 22; 279.8

-IASB Reference: 902.1
+IASB Reference: 902.01

-1001.3 - Unmanned Aircraft/Drones
+1001.3 - Unmanned Aircrafts/Drones

+The following policy applies to the extent not preempted by federal or state regulatory jurisdiction regarding unmanned aircraft/drones.
 For purposes of this policy, the term “unmanned aircraft/drones” means aircraft that is operated without the possibility of direct human intervention from within or on the aircraft.

 The superintendent [or designee] may make an exception to this policy in specific cases where the circumstances warrant such exception.
 In such situations and prior to approval, unmanned aircraft/drone operators will:

-1. Supply proof of insurance meeting liability limits established by the district.
+1. Supply proof of insurance meeting liability limits established by the district;

-2. Present appropriate registration and authorization issued by the Federal Aviation Administration (FAA).
+2. Present appropriate registration and authorization issued by the Federal Aviation Administration (FAA);

 4. Meet additional requirements as determined appropriate by the district.

-If the unmanned aircraft/drones are operated as part of the district curriculum, prior to adoption into the curriculum district employees will work with district administration to ensure the appropriate insurance, registration, and authorizations are in place.
-Unmanned aircraft/drones will be operated in accordance with Iowa High School Athletic Association and Iowa Girls’ High School Athletic Union policies.
+If the unmanned aircraft/drones are operated as part of the district curriculum, prior to adoption into the curriculum, district employees will work with district administration to ensure the appropriate insurance, registration, and authorizations are in place.

 Failure to abide by this policy may result in local, state, and federal penalties if applicable.